EzioAuditore01/Landing_Page/README.md

 Project:Landing page

 This is the the code i wrote regarding requirements by The Odin Project under foundations path.
-While doing this project I have developed following skills:<br />
+While doing this project I have developed following skills:

     • Further development of Git and GitHub project management
     • Structuring HTML documents for further development